20809216Introduction to Education and Teaching

 Assessment Strategies

-by preparing a website to serve as your portfolio
+Online resource to serve as your portfolio

 Criteria

-you insert work samples that validate skills into portfolio
+Work samples that validate skills

 2. Complete field experience requirements